The Importance of Grooming Your Dog Regularly

 Start as soon as you get the dog.
 If it is a puppy, then initially use your hands to get the dog used to you touching and handling in a gentle and positive way.
 We even do this on our (2) Puppy Classes

 Many dogs that I treat for object or bowl guarding issues, will not allow the owner to groom Therefore early introduction to grooming can be vital to eliminate possession aggression or food guarding in later life.

 This is especially important with gundog breeds as they have a preponderance to guard.
-Your puppies and adult dogs should be used to having their heads mouth and bodies touched when you then wish to remove something, then it isn’t seen as confrontational.
+Your puppies and adult dogs should be used to having their heads mouths and bodies touched when you then wish to remove something, then it isn’t seen as confrontational.

 From the day you get your dog, either as a puppy or adult dog, play with his flews (the floppy bits on the upper lips at each side).
 Open his/her mouth, check out the tonsils, look down the throat, Touch and treat all over the dog do this in a positive fun way with lots of verbal praise and treating

 I do not believe that we can be the leader of the pack, therefore, I do not see grooming as a dominant or controlling mechanism.
 I see grooming as a basic need.

-Fortunately, dogs do not need to bathe as often as people, but you do need to learn how much grooming your dog actually needs and keep it on a schedule.
+Fortunately, dogs do not need to bathe as often as people, but you need to learn how much grooming your dog actually needs and keep it on a schedule that will cover all requirements.